 Successful HSP students often earn enhanced transfer, research, and scholarship opportunities at major colleges and universities including UCLA, UC Irvine, Cal Poly Pomona, Chapman University, Cal State Fullerton, Mills College, Loyola Marymount University and Pitzer College.

 HSP students receive priority enrollment into Honors classes at MiraCosta College.

 HSP students have extraordinary presentation and publishing opportunities at annual Honors research conferences in northern and southern California.

-HSP students are offered opportunities to attend special transfer preparation workshops and onsite visits at universities such as UCLA, UCSD, UC Irvine, and UC Riverside.
+HSP students are offered opportunities to visit universities such as UCLA, UCSD, UC Irvine, and UC Riverside.

 Trips to museums and other cultural venues are also made available to HSP students each semester in order to extend learning beyond the classroom.

 HSP students have borrowing privileges at UCLA and UC Irvine libraries.

 The Honors Coordinator is a member of the faculty who provides leadership for the Honors Scholar Program in conjunction with the Office of Instruction.
 The Honors Coordinator is responsible for managing HSP policies and procedures, approving applications, recommending course scheduling, coordinating special activities, directing the Honors Navigators, chairing the Honors Advisory Committee, promoting the program, and participating in the Honors Transfer Council of California.